 - Pop a pill

 For a healthier alternative, try the herbal remedy milk thistle.
 The theory is it helps your liver process alcohol faster if you take it before you go out and again the following morning.
-There’s no convincing medical evidence to prove this theory though.

 - Keep it light